Michelle Friedland: Federal judicial service

 On August 1, 2013, President Barack Obama nominated Friedland to a seat on the United States Court of Appeals for the Ninth Circuit.
 She filled the seat that was vacated by Judge Raymond C. Fisher, who assumed senior status on March 31, 2013.
-On January 16, 2014, the Senate Judiciary Committee voted to forward her nomination to the full Senate by a 14–3 vote.
-Cloture was filed on her nomination on April 8, 2014.
-On April 10, 2014, the motion to invoke cloture was agreed to by a 56–41 vote.
-On April 28, 2014 her nomination was confirmed by a 51–40 vote.
+On January 16, 2014, the Senate Judiciary Committee reported her nomination out of committee by a 14–3 vote.
+On April 10, 2014, the United States Senate invoked cloture on her nomination by a 56–41 vote.
+On April 28, 2014, her nomination was confirmed by a 51–40 vote.
 She received her judicial commission on April 29, 2014.
 Justice Sandra Day O'Connor administered the oath of office to Friedland at her formal investiture on June 13, 2014, in the James R. Browning United States Court of Appeals Building in San Francisco.
 At the time of her appointment Friedland, then 41, ranked fourth among the youngest appointees to the Ninth Circuit Court of Appeals.

 Notable cases

 On February 4, 2017, Friedland and Judge William Canby rejected the Trump administration's request for an administrative stay of the district court's temporary restraining order in State of Washington v.
 Trump, part of the ongoing court cases related to Executive Order 13769, pending full review in the Ninth Circuit.
 On February 7, Friedland, Canby, and Judge Richard Clifton heard oral arguments on the emergency motion to stay, with an audio feed of the telephonic argument broadcast nationwide.
 On February 9, the three judges denied the request for a stay of the temporary restraining order.
 The case was notably parodied by Saturday Night Live, with Judge Friedland being portrayed by Vanessa Bayer.

 On July 3, 2019, in another high-profile ruling, Friedland and Richard R. Clifton upheld a district court's halting of parts of Donald Trump's wall.
-N. Randy Smith issued a dissent, and on July 26, the Supreme Court overturned Friedland and Clifton by a 5–3 vote on ideological lines with Stephen Breyer saying he would temporarily block the construction of the wall but allow funding to be set aside for it.
+N. Randy Smith issued a dissent, and on July 26, the Supreme Court overturned Friedland and Clifton by a 5–3 vote, with Stephen Breyer saying he would temporarily block the construction of the wall but allow funding to be set aside for it.

+On August 16, 2021, Friedland (joined by Ronald Gould & Jill Otake) upheld an EPA ruling that the Sacketts' property contained wetlands that were protected by the Clean Water Act.